VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Experiments

 In the case where no conditional control is passed on to the model, we observe a substantial drop in semantic metrics as the model generates edits at random locations in the atlas whose shapes don't match the structure of the target object.
 The introduction of edge conditioning without spatial awareness is quite similar to the previous case with the difference that the model tries to locally match the control information.
 This results in slightly better semantic results and similarity metrics than with no edge control.
 Finally, blending an edit with mask control without taking structure conditioning into account generates an edit at the right location but that is semantically incoherent once mapped back to the original images.
 Yet, this scenario achieves a decent prompt consistency as the objects still correspond to the target text query.
 We provide a visual illustration of this ablation study in \cref{ablation_visualization}.

-\textbf{Impact of hyperparameters.} We analyze in \cref{noising_ratio} \textsc{VidEdit}'s behaviour versus the HED conditioning strength and noising ratio, respectively $\lambda$ and $\rho$.
+\textbf{Impact of hyperparameters.} ~We analyze in \cref{noising_ratio} \textsc{VidEdit}'s behaviour versus the ~HED conditioning strength and noising ratio, respectively $\lambda$ and $\rho$.
 To analyze the trade-off between semantic editing and source image preservation, we compute a local LPIPS computed within a ground-truth mask, provided by DAVIS, versus a local CLIP score computed within the same mask for an edited object.

 On the left panel, we can see that for $\lambda$ values lower than 0.4, the edge conditioning is not strong enough to guide the edits toward a plausible output on the video frames.
-This phenomenon is illustrated in \cref{ablation_visualization}.
-On the contrary, for strength values larger than 1.2, the conditioning weighs too much on the model and hinders its ability to generate faithful edits.
-As expected, we notice that the local LPIPS decreases as the edge conditioning increases.
+This phenomenon is illustrated in \cref{ablation_visualization}. ~On the contrary, for strength values larger than 1.2, the conditioning weighs too much on the model and hinders its ability to generate faithful edits.
+As expected, we notice that the local LPIPS ~decreases as the edge conditioning increases.
 While the decreasing rate is substantial between 0 and 1, the marginal gain diminishes for larger values.

-Overall, setting the HED strength between 0.8 and 1.2 robustly enables to both perform faithful edits and preserve the original content.
-On the right panel, we see that both local CLIP score and LPIPS increase with the noising ratio.
+Overall, setting the HED strength between 0.8 and 1.2 robustly enables ~to both perform faithful edits and preserve the original content.
+On the right panel, we see that both local CLIP score and LPIPS ~increase with the noising ratio.
 Indeed, for a null $\rho$ value, the region is reconstructed from the atlas, nearly identically to the original, and is then rewarded a low LPIPS.
 However, as no modification has been performed, the patch does not match the target text query and gets a lower CLIP score.
 As the noising ratio increases, the region deviates more from the input but also better matches the target edit.
 Note that for a $\rho$ value of 100\%, the local LPIPS is constrained below 19, which still indicates a low disparity with the original image.

 \textbf{Diversity.} Finally, we illustrate in \cref{texture_diversity} the capacity of \textsc{VidEdit} to produce various and sundry video edits from a unique pair \textit{(video; target text query)}.
 In contrast, the randomness in Text2Live's training process only comes from the generator's weights initialization.
 As a result, method converges towards a unique solution and thus shows poor diversity in the generated samples.